enzesi/Reversi/README.md

 commands: new 10, play 3 4, play 3 3, play 0 0, play 6 6.
 Due to the syntax displayed for this document, the produced output after running the above commands is very different from what is actually produces.
 Therefore, I will describe the produced output in words.
 Position (0,0) and (3,4) are letter 'B' and Position (3,3), (4,4), (4,5), (5,4), (5,5) and (6,6) are letter 'W' and all the other positions are letter '-'

+Service

+If you have any further questions please do not hesitate to contact me by my email, jamesi1998.js@gmail.com, available 24 hours 7 days a week.

+© 2017 Enze Si.
+All rights reserved.